 What can be the cause of rattling noises coming from the engine under load/acceleration?
 Let’s see.

-If you hear a metal rattling noise coming from the engine, either from cold or when driving under operational temperature, then this section is for you.
+If you hear a metal rattling noise in the engine during various driving conditions, this section can help.

-The noise is reported by owners to be present under most driving conditions which include, idling, under acceleration, and when coasting with the foot off the accelerator pedal.
+The noise occurs during idling, acceleration, and coasting without the foot on the accelerator pedal.

 Those would include all rotational and breathing components like:

-If you drive a T6 Ford Ranger 3.2 with the Automatic transmission and are experiencing a weird rattling and vibration under acceleration and deceleration, then this section will interest you.
+If you’re a T6 Ranger 3.2 Automatic driver experiencing odd rattling and vibrations when acceleration and deceleration, this section addresses these issues.

 Truth is, no rattle or weird noises should be ignored since it could turn out to be something very serious and lead to catastrophic damage later on.
 Grab a mate and get him/her to assist you while you try and diagnose where the noise is coming from.